-Abstracta is based upon steel tubes and connectors.
+Abstracta is based upon steel tubes and metal or polymer connectors.
 The easiest way to begin assembly is to simplify each section.
 All units are assembled by building “bones” first, then by building either horizontal or vertical “ladders,” described below.

 Contact your sales representative with any questions.

 Step Two – Abstracta “Bones”

 A single tube with the inserted connectors on each end is considered a “bone.”

 To assemble a bone, insert connectors into a tube making sure the connectors are symmetric to each other (the connectors are represented by color coding on unit specific instructions, which are supplied with stock and custom units).
 This is shown with the piece of wood in the diagram.
 Partially tap connectors into tubes.
 Once you have confirmed that both ends are correctly placed, hammer until connector is flush with the tube.

 Follow this procedure of making “bones” throughout assembly.

 For every square section of an Abstracta unit only the two tubes that make the depth of the square are bones.
 The intermittent tubes will be added later.

 Once all of the bones for a section have been assembled, lay them out parallel to each other and insert the intermittent tubes.
 These are ladders.
 Fully assemble each ladder referencing the color coded instructions for accurate connector placement.
 If your design is a tower, your horizontal ladder will be as simple as a square.